bunkahle/Transcrypt-Examples/dom/insert_text.rst

-to Javascript code inside the directory __javascript__  and then load the html page `01_a_insert_text.html <01_a_insert_text.html>`_ we see that the page is also displaying the text "Hello, DOM!" just below the first paragraph where it says Testing DOM.
+to Javascript code inside the directory __javascript__  and then load the html page `01_a_insert_text.html <01_a_insert_text.html>`_ we see that the page is also displaying the text "Hello, DOM!" just below the first paragraph where it says "Testing DOM".
 We have changed the text output of the static html page dynamically by putting code to the html which modifies the representation and text output of the web page.

 Using classes for inserting text
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We could have done that also in a different way by using a class.
-In this case a simple function call as def insert() is completely sufficient for the task.
-But sometime you will have more complex functions and functions which use the same variables in different routines.
+In the given case a simple function call as def insert() is completely sufficient for the task.
+But sometimes you will have more complex functions and functions which use the same variables in different routines.
 So it could be a good idea to define a class with objects and methods which are all loaded when the class is initialized.
 Doing this looks like this:
 `01_b_insert_text.html <01_b_insert_text.html>`_: ::